As Made-To-Order DNA Gets Cheaper, Keeping It Out Of The Wrong Hands Gets Harder

 Those guidelines came out almost a decade ago, and some say they no longer are adequate because of how the technology has changed.

 For example, the guidelines call for screening big chunks of DNA.
-But Diggins says it's gotten so easy to put little pieces together that the smaller sequences really need to be screened as well.
+But Diggans says it's gotten so easy to put little pieces together that the smaller sequences really need to be screened as well.

 "That's sort of an easy next step that the U.S. government could take," he says.

-Diggins also would like to see new standards for desktop DNA synthesizers.
+Diggans also would like to see new standards for desktop DNA synthesizers.
 Rather than ordering from a company, scientists can now buy one of these machines to create desired bits of DNA in their own lab.

 "That machine needs to be able to screen and ensure that that manufacture occurs safely and legally," says Diggans, who compares what's needed to the controls in photocopier machines that prevent people from counterfeiting money.